 What does this look like in code?
 In summary:

-• The core vector type in DirectX Math is XMVECTOR.
+The core vector type in DirectX Math is

-• As parameters, we can pass XMVECTOR values in SSE2 registers instead of on the stack.
-Because of differences in platforms and compilers, passing vectors looks like this:
+XMVECTORvalues in SSE2 registers instead of on the stack.
+Because of differences in platforms and compilers, passing vectors looks like this:- The first three

 It is not yet explained clearly why the parameter passing is so strange, so hopefully it’s covered eventually.
 The book then details setter functions and vector functions, which I won’t list out here.
 However - it is interesting to note that functions that should usually produce scalar output (such as the dot product) actually still return XMVECTORs, preventing mixing up scalar and SIMD vector operations for efficiency.